Astrolysis/web/content/english/contact/_index.md

 ### Why you should contact us!
-We are eager to get it touch with you and show you our solutions!
+We are eager to get in touch with you and show you our solutions!

 * **Mail: info@astrolysis.com**
 * **Location: Greece**